TVLukeProductions/AmbientAlarmClock/readme.md

 Change Log:
 * Fixed an annoying bug which would make the Alarm Activity reappear after the "awake" or "snooze" button was pressed.
+* Fixes file synchronization when an alarm is deleted (deleting remaining files)

 #### Older Versions
 **AmbientAlarmClock 2.12** (June 3rd 2014)